 Lot Sixty One

 The location of Lot Sixty One couldn’t be more characteristic for Amsterdam.
 Set right by one of the many canals this corner cafe stretches over two floors with rustic wooden interior and a coffee roaster located in the basement.
-The coffee is nothing short of excellent, which is probably why this place is a crowded affair on weekends.
-Good thing you can find their beans in other places around town as well.
+The coffee is nothing short of excellent, which is probably why this cafe is a crowded affair on weekends.
+Good thing you can find their beans in other places around Amsterdam as well.

 Kinkerstraat 112, 1053 ED Amsterdam